Essentially Decentralized Conjugate Gradients: Applications

-Thus, the first-order optimality conditions of \eqref{eq:consEst} are\footnote{Note that for \eqref{eq:consEst} LICQ does not hold in general.
-However, Slater's condition is always satisfied here and thus we can use the KKT conditions. }
+{corresponding to step 2).\footnote{Note that for \eqref{eq:consEst} LICQ does not hold in general.
+However, Slater's condition is always satisfied and thus we can use the KKT conditions. }} Solving \eqref{eq:2ndRow} yields $\theta_i = (M_i^\top M_i)^{-1} (M_i^\top y_i + A_i^\top \lambda)$. {Step 3) gives